-Hair must be neat, clean, well groomed, and a natural color.
-When involved in patient care, hair shoulder length or longer is to be worn in a way that hair does not fall forward or off the shoulder.
+Hair must be neat, clean, and well groomed.
+Hair color may vary but should be appropriate for the job role/department.
+Expectations regarding hair color/style may vary by department and are at the sole discretion of the department leadership.
 Team members handling or serving food must wear hair nets or caps as approved by the Director.
 Sideburns, mustaches, and beards must be neat, clean, and well-trimmed.
 Team members must be able to successfully fit test for N95 respirator masks and hair styles must not interfere with patient care.